Primary Care Ophthalmology

 Dr Andrew Partner BM DRCOphth MRCGP

-Dr Anup Shah BMBS MRCOphth MRCGP PGCE (Health)
+Dr Anup Shah BM PGCE MRCOphth FRCGP FFMLM

 Anup Shah is a GP Principal in Hertfordshire and practices Ophthalmology with the Moorfields Eye Hospital.
 He has an extensive interest in Medical Education and is a Trainer in Primary Care with the East of England Deanery.